Skip to content

 Upcoming event

-While the right to education is guaranteed under the Irish constitution (Kennedy & Smyth, 2018) educational inequality is a continuing feature in the education system (Cahill, 2020).
-Encompassing a multitude of typologies, alternative educational programmes are usually developed in response to unique community problems (Carpenter-Aeby & Aeby, 2001).
-They exist along a continuum targeting subgroups such as out of school young people, early school leavers, children and young people and adult learners from lower socio-economic backgrounds.
+While the right to education is guaranteed under the Irish constitution (Kennedy & Smyth, 2018) educational inequality is a continuing feature within the education system (Cahill, 2020).
+On average, 8% of young people starting in first year of post-primary education fade out of the system and do not complete.
+For many of these, alternative education (AE) is the only option.
+AE has developed as a response to state-provided mainstream education across the world, with its innovative curriculum and flexible programmes of study corresponding with students’ interests and needs (Sliwka, 2008).
+AE offerings exist along a continuum targeting subgroups such as young people who do not fit easily into mainstream, out of school young people, early school leavers and children and young people and adult learners from lower socio-economic backgrounds.

-Alternative education has developed as a response to state-provided mainstream education across the world, with its innovative curriculum and flexible programmes of study corresponding with students’ interests and needs (Sliwka, 2008).
-Evidence shows that learners join alternative education programmes for different reasons and barriers, including social, economic, behavioural, cultural, and emotional (Moffatt & Riddle, 2021).
-International evidence shows alternative education is loosely defined, as it encompasses different types of schooling and organisations, which can also differ in their philosophical views of youth.
-As stated by Tierney (2018), the meaning and understanding of alternative education needs to be sought within the context in which they have developed, their attitudes towards young people, forms and structures, and their programme focus.
+Evidence shows that learners join AE programmes for different reasons and as a result of a variety of barriers, including social, economic, behavioural, cultural, and emotional (Moffatt & Riddle, 2021).
+International evidence shows AE is loosely defined, as it encompasses different types of schooling and organisations, which can also differ in their philosophical views of youth.
+As stated by Tierney (2018), the meaning and understanding of alternative education needs to be sought within the context in which these organisations have developed, their attitudes towards young people, forms and structures, and their programme focus.

 Chairs & Speakers